 7. Your Rights and Choices

-If you are located in the European Economic Area (“EEA”) or Switzerland, you may have the following rights in relation to personal data that we hold about you:
+If you are located in the European Economic Area (“EEA”) or the United Kingdom (“UK”) or Switzerland, you may have the following rights in relation to personal data that we hold about you:

 To request confirmation of whether we process personal data relating to you, and if so, to request a copy of that personal data;